 Re-engaging with candidates who have applied to your organisation before but didn’t make the cut is another way to fill your talent pool.
 Applicants who enjoyed a great candidate experience might be more likely to re-apply (as mentioned in the section under benefits of building a talent pool).
 It is also good to be mindful of these basic ‘polite recruitment behaviour’:

-If you abide by these basics, there is no reason why unsuccessful candidates wouldn’t want to stay in touch and be in your talent pool.
+If you abide by these basics, there’s no reason why unsuccessful candidates wouldn’t want to stay in touch and be in your talent pool.
 Unless they felt that the company wasn’t what they were looking for in the first place.

 Practice 3: Engage with students and future graduates

 Building a talent pool is all about planning ahead.
-And there is no better way to do so than to engage with students and future graduates.
+There is no better way to do so than to engage with students and future graduates.

-Not all students look for a full-time gig, but there are some who do work part-time, either for money or to explore what they’d like to do when they graduate.
+Not all students are looking for a full-time gig, but there are some who do work part-time, either for money or to explore what they’d like to do when they graduate.
 While some may already have a job at hand, many others are still looking for one once they graduate.

 Practice 4: Include internal talent